Columbus Child Endangerment Attorney

 A brief list of some of the most used defenses in these types of cases would include:

 - Claiming that the prosecution does not have enough evidence to prove its case beyond a reasonable doubt.

 - Showing that the individual who reported the alleged abuse was lying.

 - Stating that the discipline doled out to the child was warranted and reasonable

 Would you like to have a lawyer from James D. Owen, LLC, review your case and help you come up with an effective defense strategy?
 Then please give us a call at your earliest convenience.
 We are always ready, willing, and able to assist.

 Your Trusted Child Endangerment Attorney in Columbus, Ohio

-Over the years, the attorneys at Koenig & Owen, LLC, have defended the residents of Columbus, OH against a wide range of criminal offenses – including drug trafficking, murder, and DUI.
+Over the years, the attorneys at James D. Owen, LLC, have defended the residents of Columbus, OH against a wide range of criminal offenses – including drug trafficking, murder, and DUI.
 If you need help fighting back against a child endangerment charge, we will be there for you as well.
 To set up a free consultation with a member of our skilled legal team, all you need to do is give us a call or contact us online.